nottrobin/robinwinslow.uk/_posts/converting-between-git-and-bzr.md

 ---
 layout: post
-title: "Using Git within Canonical, and converting projects between Git and Bazaar"
+title: "Converting projects between Git and Bazaar"
 description: "In my team, we often work in both git and bzr version control systems.
 This is a little guide about managing both together."
 tags:
     - front-end